neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CustomEditors.rst

 Custom Editors
 ==============

-.. note:: For documentation on how to create inspector editors for the legacy Ember version of the user interface refer to the older versions of the documentation.
+.. note:: For documentation on how to create inspector editors for the legacy Ember version of the user interface, refer to the older versions of the documentation.

 Every dataType has its default editor set, which can have options applied like::